CS203G5/CS203-Group5/README.md

 This is a full-stack web application developed by CS203-Group5, with a backend powered by Spring Boot and a frontend using Streamlit.
 The backend interacts with a MySQL database, and the frontend provides a user-friendly interface for interacting with the system.

 ## Setup Instructions (deployed version)
+NOTE: To prevent the AWS bill skyrocketing, the EC2 instances hosting the app have been stopped.
+If needed, contact the developers to start them up again.

 1. Access the web app via the link https://cs203group5-climbrank.com/
 2. To use the web app as a player, register and login using your own credentials.